romainsacchi/carculator/docs/modeling.rst

 With **carculator online**:

-In the Parameters section, search for any or all of ``battery discharge efficiency``, ``fuel cell system efficiency``, ``drivetrain efficiency``, ``engine efficiency`` parameters and add them for the vehicles you wish to modify.
+You cannot directly override ``TtW efficieny``.
+However, you can adjust any of the four parameters affecting ``TtW efficiency`` in the Tank-to-wheel efficiency section.

 .. image:: https://github.com/romainsacchi/carculator/raw/master/docs/ttw_efficiency_change.png
     :width: 900
-    :alt: Modify tank-to-wheel efficiency
+    :alt: Tank-to-wheel efficiency adjustment

-``TtW efficiency`` is the product of those.
-Currently, it is not possible to modify directly the parameter ``TtW efficiency``, as it would be recalculated.
-In order to do so, you need to use instead the Python library **carculator** (see next section).

 With **carculator**:

-Yes.
 After having created the CarModel() object and executed the :meth:`.set_all` method, you can override the calculated ``TtW efficiency`` value and recalculate ``TtW energy`` with the :meth:`.calculate_ttw_energy` method.
 Here is an example for a diesel car of medium size in 2020, for which we want to set the TtW efficiency at 30% (instead of 24%)::